Transatlantic Security Task Force

 Fostering transatlantic dialogue on common security challenges.Confronting Perspectives and Developing New Ideas

-The Transatlantic Security Task Force convenes twice a year around high-level workshops and scenario-exercises, held under Chatham House rule.
-The format of the events allows for an open, frank discussion and is meant to help address sensitive issues and policy misunderstandings among transatlantic partners.
-GMF ensures that the conclusions are appropriately disseminated to various stakeholders of the transatlantic relationship and are further discussed and debated in the other forums organized by GMF.
+The TSTF convenes twice a year for high-level workshops and scenario exercises under the Chatham House rule.
+Event formats allow for frank discussions that can address sensitive issues and policy misunderstandings among transatlantic partners.
+GMF ensures that the conclusions are appropriately disseminated to stakeholders of the transatlantic relationship and are further discussed and debated in the other GMF forums.

 Adapting Strategic Thinking to a New Transatlantic Context